gtaubman/doneyet/README.md

   * Escape - Place task to where it was originally.
 * n - Add a note to the selected task.
 * v - View the notes of the selected task.
-* j - Selected next task.
+* j - Select next task.
 * k - Select previous task.
 * Escape - Select no task.
 * e - Edit selected task.